Cyber Monday can be a great opportunity to save serious money on any gifts you’re looking to buy your loved ones (or yourself!).

 There are absolutely insane welcome bonuses available right now everywhere you look.
 Perhaps the most effective way to offset the cost of your purchases is by using your spending to earn an intro offer.

-Another option without an annual fee is the Citi Rewards+® Card, which offers 20,000 bonus points after spending $1,500 in the first three months.
-That’s worth over $300 in travel if redeemed through thankyou.com.
-While this is a smaller bonus, you’ll also benefit from 0% intro for 15 months on Purchases, followed by 17.99% - 27.99% (Variable) APR.
+Another option without an annual fee is the Citi Rewards+® Card.
+Earn 25,000 bonus points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $250 in gift cards at thankyou.com.
+While this is a smaller bonus, you’ll also benefit from 0% intro for 15 months on Purchases, followed by 18.49% - 28.49% (Variable) APR.

 If you were to open one of these cards, you could make your Cyber Monday purchases with the card to complete a large chunk of the minimum spending requirement.
 Then you could funnel all your daily purchases through the card for the remainder of the three-month window to meet the rest of the requirement.